 |

-To support the development of an annual prediction model to estimate the yields and locations of high-profile crops across Scotland.
-The project will investigate novel methods and transform the way national statistics for key crops are developed while providing insight into Scottish crop production capability and values. |
+This project supports the development of an annual prediction model to estimate the yields and locations of high-profile crops across Scotland.
+It investigates novel methods and transforms how national statistics for key crops are developed while providing insight into Scottish crop production capability and values. |

 |